Figure out investing

 How different risk/reward funds perform

 This graph shows you how funds with different levels of risk and reward might perform.
-It’s not based on actual investment, but aims to show you, broadly, how different funds may behave.
+It’s not based on actual investments, but aims to show you, broadly, how different funds may behave.

 Past performance doesn't mean funds will perform that way in the future.
 You may get back less than you put in.